GGGcG704/First-CyberSecurity-project/README.md

 > [!CAUTION]
 > **FOR EDUCATIONAL AND AUTHORIZED TESTING PURPOSES ONLY!**
 > This tool was developed to promote the understanding of networks and security.
 The developer (**Glitch**) assumes **no liability** for misuse, damages, or illegal activities conducted with this software.
 Scanning or attacking systems without explicit, written permission is a criminal offense. **Always act legally and ethically!**
+> ⚠️ Use only against systems you own or have explicit permission to test.

 ---